 - Have a minimum cumulative GPA of 2.0.

-- Plan to attend an accredited vocational or technical trade school OR 2-or 4-year college or university.
+- Plan to attend or currently attend, an accredited vocational or technical trade school OR 2-or 4-year college or university.

 How to Apply